-The research program Systems, Control and Applied Analysis (SCAA) is devoted to the analysis, control and optimization of complex dynamical systems.
-The focus is on fundamental mathematical research, stimulated by collaborations with colleagues from the engineering and natural sciences.
+The research program Systems, Control and Applied Analysis (SCAA) is devoted to the analysis, control and optimization of complex large-scale dynamical systems.
+The mathematical research in this program is motivated by a wide range of applications in the engineering and natural sciences.

-Mathematical systems and control theory deals with the modeling and control of open and interconnected systems evolving in time.
-The dynamical behavior is not only sought to be analyzed, but to be influenced (controlled) and optimized as well; by the addition of feedback loops, and by the interconnection to other dynamical systems (controller design), or the optimal selection of parameters.
-Furthermore, the systems point of view is emphasized, by viewing complex systems as networks of simpler components.
+Mathematical systems and control theory deals with the mathematical modeling, analysis and control of open systems evolving in time.
+The dynamics is described by ordinary or partial differential equations, or can be a mixture of continuous and discrete dynamics.
+This dynamical behavior is not only sought to be analyzed, but to be influenced (controlled) and optimized as well; by the addition of feedback loops, and by the interconnection to other dynamical systems (controller design).
+Furthermore, dynamical data are used to identify the underlying model, or to approximate it by a model of lower dimension.

 Typically, the system models under consideration are described by under-determined sets of equations.
 As a result, there are free variables in the system description (corresponding to 'inputs'), which together with information about the current state of the system (corresponding to 'outputs') model the interaction with other systems or the environment.
 Furthermore, the systems point of view is emphasized, in the sense that large-scale dynamical systems are viewed as networks of interconnected systems, where the overall dynamics is determined by the dynamics of the system components plus the network and feedback structure.
 This point of view is prevailing in many areas of engineering science and economics, and is receiving increasing attention in the life sciences ('reverse engineering').
 The modeling, control, and optimization of complex dynamics brings together a variety of mathematical theories and tools, from analysis, geometric control, multi-physics modeling and stability theory, to algebraic graph theory, Hamiltonian systems and (distributed) optimization.